-The Hebrew University of Jerusalem is currently accepting applications for a limited number of scholarships for International Master of Public Health Program.
+The Hebrew University of Jerusalem is currently accepting applications for a limited Number of Awards for International Master of Public Health Program.
 The one-year APHEA-accredited English-language IMPH Program provides its trainees with tools for examining public health challenges and formulating relevant responses at the institutional, community and national level.

 - Course Level: Scholarship is available to pursue Master degree programme.

-- Study Subject: Scholarship is awarded to learn international master of the public health programme.
+- Study Subject: Scholarship is awarded to learn the international master of the public health programme.